Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/introduction.rst

 Order
 =====

-One more time, this property is the same as with :doc:`NURBS Curves </modeling/curves/introduction#order>`;
+One more time, this property is the same as with :ref:`NURBS Curves <modeling-curve-order>`;
 it specifies how much the control points are taken into account for calculating the curve of the surface shape.
 For high *Orders*, (*1*), the surface pulls away from the control points, creating a smoother surface - assuming that the